 The result is that, nowadays, only a handful of VPNs actually unblock foreign Netflix catalogs.

-Can I use a VPN to unblock Netflix?
+Use a VPN to unblock Netflix?

 The short answer to this question is yes.
 While it is against the Terms of Service, Netflix has never directly penalized subscribers for using a VPN to unblock its services and so it is highly unlikely that you will get into trouble for doing so.